PeterdQuinn/Casino/README.md

 ## Needs ##
-and ux and ui design.
+and ux and ui design for each game, and. better background for the main dispaly.
 Js functionality
 BlackJack
 Card_finding